 Thunderbolt 3 Type C

-Given the confusion over USB-C DisplayPort, the next logical question is to ask how a user is able to know whether their device supports DisplayPort over USB-C. As there is currently no standard way for identifying a USB-C DisplayPort directly on the device – some brands don’t even bother printing the DisplayPort logo on the ports that support it for their products – the best method to decipher whether your device supports DisplayPort over USB-C is to check either the product specs on the manufacturer’s official website or to check websites with in-depth product reviews and/or information.
-Within those sites you’ll be able to find detailed breakdowns of each ports on the device.
+Given the confusion over USB-C DisplayPort, the next logical question is “How do I know if my device supports DisplayPort over USB-C?”.
+There is currently no standard way to identify a USB-C DisplayPort directly on the device, and some brands don’t even bother printing the DisplayPort logo on the ports that support it for their products.
+The best method to decipher whether your device supports DisplayPort over USB-C is to check either the product specs on the manufacturer’s official website or to check websites with in-depth product reviews and/or information.
+Within those sites you’ll be able to find detailed breakdowns of each port on the device.

-*Not all laptops and mobile phones with USB-C ports that support USB-C full functions.
+*Not all laptops and mobile phones with USB-C ports support full USB-C function.

 **Laptops and mobile phones have different combinations of USB-C functions.

-For Mac users the newer generation of Macs, including the iMac Pro, iMac 2017, Mac Mini 2018, MacBook Air 2018, and all MacBook Pros released from 2016 on, do support USB-C Thunderbolt 3 ports, but again it is worth double-checking official product specs (especially for non-Mac users) to confirm the level of support for their device’s USB-C ports.
+For Mac users, the newer generation of Macs, including the iMac Pro, iMac 2017, Mac Mini 2018, MacBook Air 2018, and all MacBook Pros released from 2016 on, do support USB-C Thunderbolt 3 ports.
+However, it’s worth double-checking official product specs, especially for non-Mac users, to confirm the level of support for the device’s USB-C ports.

 NOTE: Thunderbolt 3 ports require the use of Thunderbolt 3 cables in order for their transmissions to work.

-One last item of note for users of devices with Thunderbolt 3 ports is that Thunderbolt 3 itself also supports DisplayPort functionality, meaning Thunderbolt 3 ports will also be able to transmit video to DisplayPort devices.
+One last item of note for users of devices with Thunderbolt 3 ports.
+Thunderbolt 3 itself also supports DisplayPort functionality.
+This means Thunderbolt 3 ports also will be able to transmit video to DisplayPort devices.

 BenQ's InstaShow™ WDC10C is a no software solution allowing multiple presenters to lead from any device with the easiest way to share ideas during meetings.
 With WDC10C, you can easily plug and play presentation with USB-C port